 National Security Science and Technology Centre (NSSTC) within the Department of Defence coordinates national security scientific research and development.
 Cyber security is one its six science and technology

 The Minister for Foreign Affairs is responsible for leading Australia’s whole-of-Government international engagement to protect and advance our national security, foreign policy, economic and trade, and development interests in cyberspace.

 International Cyber Engagement Strategy (ICES), both of which were outcomes of the 2016 Cyber Security Strategy.
 ICES prioritises and coordinates Australia’s whole-of-Government approach to international engagement across the full spectrum of cyber affairs – including digital trade, cybercrime, cyber security, human rights and democracy online, international security, Internet governance and technology for development.

 Cyber Cooperation Program, which supports activities that build cyber capacity across ASEAN and the Pacific consistent with priorities identified in the ICES.

 Industry, Science and Technology

-The Minister for Industry, Science and Technology is responsible for the Department of Industry, Innovation and Science that supports cyber security industry development, cyber security research and development, and cyber security advice for Australia’s small to medium enterprises.
+The Minister for Industry, Science and Technology is responsible for the Department of Industry, Science, Energy and Resources that supports cyber security industry development, cyber security research and development, and cyber security advice for Australia’s small to medium enterprises.
 This includes through the